From the publisher:

 But when she gets there, he tells her he’s hitting the road for a while and has sublet his room to another guy.
 All she knows is his name is Josh and he is really cute.
 Clara is disappointed but too ashamed to crawl back home so she decides to make the best of it.
 Fairly quickly she finds out he works in the porn industry and is a star.
 And when they find they can no longer resist the sexual tension, everything changes.

 Josh, who has always viewed sex as a job, is not sure what to do about his feelings.
 He’s just not used to having any.
 Clara is also facing a dilemma.
 Her family is known for their shocking scandals, but she’s always been the good girl of the family.
 Until now – this one will top them all.

 Can a socialite and a porn star form a meaningful relationship?
 Of course they can, but not without a lot of angst and laughter along the way.
 I also appreciated the glimpse into the sex worker industry, the inherent problems with that field of work, and how some performers manage it.

 This book will not be for everyone, but if you like terrific characters, an interesting storyline, real conflict, a strong feminist agenda, and well-written sex scenes as much as I do, then you won’t want to miss it.
 I highly recommend this debut novel, and can’t wait for Danan’s next book, The Intimacy Experiment, which comes out in the spring.

 THE ROOMMATE by Rosie Danan.
 Berkley (September 15, 2020).
 ISBN 978-0593101605.
 336 pages.

 This entry was posted on Saturday, November 14th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.